Josesx506/Odin_Project_FS/07_Node/19_messaging/backend/Readme.md

 All groups are public in this simple iteration.
 Privatizing groups can be done with RBAC to allow only approved participants and assigning a group admin but it wasn't a project requirement.

+### Deployment and CORS issues
+- Remove any CORS prefllighting and let express handle it for you automatically.
+- Add the PORT to the express env variables and ensure the public url is linked to that port
+- If these two options are not implemented CORS keeps throwing errors from rainway

 ### Todo
-- [x] handle logic for file uploads to firebase
+- [ ] handle logic for file uploads to supabase